Best bike lights 2025: ensure you are seen year-round with daylight running

 The best bike lights tested & rated, including how much to pay, the features you need, and our pick of the best for every eventuality

-The best-rated bike lights are there to guide you safely through the dark and cold nights of autumn and winter.
-They are also essential safety features during daylight hours, and many now feature daytime running modes.
+The best bike lights are most commonly used during autumn and winter's dark and cold nights.
+However, they are also essential safety features during daylight hours, and many now feature daytime running modes, helping you to be seen even on the brightest summer days.

-In this guide, I’ve compiled a selection of the finest bike lights the Cycling Weekly team has reviewed over the last year.
+In this guide, I’ve compiled a selection of our best-rated bike lights that the Cycling Weekly team has reviewed over the last year.
 One standout is our top choice for front lights, the fantastic Knog Blinder 900, which will light your way during those dark winter training rides.
 And for the rear light, you can’t go wrong with our best pick, the Magicshine SEEMEE 300.
-It is impressive value and packed with features!
+It offers impressive value and is packed with features!

 Whether you are hitting the back lanes and gravel tracks this autumn/fall and winter on one of the best gravel bikes or cruising through the dimly lit streets of the city on one of the best commuter bikes, I have tried to cover all the bases.